CDC says many Americans can now go outside without a mask - The Philadelphia Sunday Sun

 However, everyone should keep wearing masks at crowded outdoor events such as concerts or sporting events, the CDC says.

-And the agency continues to recommend masks at indoor public places, such as hair salons, restaurants, shopping centers, museums and movie theaters.
+And the agency continues to recommend masks at indoor public places, such as hair salons, restaurants, shopping centers, gyms, museums and movie theaters, saying that is still the safer course even for vaccinated people.

+“Right now, it’s very hard to tease apart who is vaccinated,” Walensky explained.

+She said the CDC guidance should be a model for states in setting their mask-wearing requirements.

 Dr. Babak Javid, a physician-scientist at the University of California, San Francisco, said the new CDC guidance is sensible.